March 2014—The FINAL cohort of IGERT fellows to be chosen soon!

 - a letter of recommendation from their advisor(s).

-Applications/nominations are due no later than Friday, April 5, 2013 by email to Vicki Heberling, the IGERT Program Coordinator at firstname.lastname@example.org.
+Applications/nominations are due no later than Friday, April 25, 2014 by email to Vicki Heberling, the IGERT Program Coordinator at firstname.lastname@example.org.
 All questions regarding the program should be addressed to Ms. Heberling or to Prof. Matthew Yates, Program Director.
-Applicants will be notified by Mid April.
+Applicants will be notified by early May.

 The IGERT program supports engineering or science students who conduct research related to solar energy.
 The program also addresses the changes in economic and business models necessitated by such distributed energy sources.
 It also strives to understand consumer and industry motivations in adopting renewable energy and use this understanding to focus efforts on solutions that can be adopted faster and more widely.
 One of the IGERT’s goals is to create a multidisciplinary community where scholarly research blends with entrepreneurship and policy, where academia, government and industry work synergistically, and where students develop first-hand understanding of all the key aspects of the global energy problem.
 To achieve these goals, special educational and training initiatives that will ensure that the IGERT students are prepared to assume leadership positions have been put in place.

-- a summer internship at a partner institution that may be a US company, a national laboratory, or a foreign research institution;
+- a summer internship in industry, a national laboratory, or a foreign research institution;

-- a summer of teaching and fieldwork in a partner African university;
+- a summer of teaching and fieldwork in Ghana;

-- incorporation of a business plan or of public policy, economics, or psychology considerations in the PhD thesis;
+- incorporation of the student's experience in the PhD thesis;

-- a multidisciplinary graduate curriculum that includes 1 required engineering course and 1 required technical entrepreneurship course; and 4 short courses designed for IGERT students.
+- a multidisciplinary graduate curriculum that includes 1 required engineering course and 1 required technical entrepreneurship course; and 4 short courses/seminars designed for IGERT students.

 IGERT students also have the opportunity to earn an MS in Technical Entrepreneurship while they pursue their PhD research.